jeevankc17/jeevankc17/README.md

 ---
 <h2 ><img src="https://thumbs.gfycat.com/ScaryCreamyGlobefish.webp" alt="computer" width="65" height="60"> I'm currently ...</h2>

-- 🔭 Learning Data Engineering, Web3
+- 🔭 Looking to explore Data Engineering
+- 👍Previously done some projects on MERN, Blockchain, Virtual Reality
 - 🧑‍💻 Looking for collaboration on new projects and remote jobs
 - 🥳 Sucessfully coordinated several technical event as a coordinator like Blockchain workshops, Drone and RC Plane Assembling Programme so on.
 - 🎗️ Actively participating on several hackathons